 The health insurance topic pertains to US citizens, but other resources are applicable to everyone.

-It is important to understand the difference between travel insurance and international insurance:
+It is important to understand the difference between international travel insurance and international health insurance:

 - international health insurance covers inpatient treatment check-ups and continuing treatment of chronic conditions abroad

 - international travel insurance is meant for people on vacations or short trips abroad to cover cancellations, personal belongings and emergency medical treatment.
 Usually, it will return you back home to continue treatment once you are fit enough to make the trip back.

 IMPORTANT NOTE: I am not an insurance agent.
 If you have any questions or looking for health insurance while traveling, please seek professional advice from a qualified insurance professional.

 - Insurance Services of America

 - ALC Global Health Insurance